Do Vision-Language Models Measure Up? Benchmarking Visual Measurement Reading with MeasureBench: MeasureBench

+As shown in Figure \ref{fig:synthetic_pipeline}, we develop a modular and scalable synthesis framework that treats each instrument as a \textbf{generator} registered under a unified interface.
+A global \textbf{registry} maps instrument names to generators; each generator returns a rendered image together with a standardized label schema comprising the numeric \emph{value}, \emph{unit} and \emph{readout design}.
+This uniform contract enables plug-and-play additions.

+For each sample, the framework randomizes the number and type of scales, measurement readout numbers, ranges/units, materials, lighting, backgrounds, and camera pose, while enforcing semantic validity.
+Figure~\ref{fig:synthetic_pipeline} illustrates the resulting diversity along four axes.

-We provide two complementary rendering paths: \begin{itemize} \item \textbf{2D programmatic rendering.} A prompt template specifies appearance, reading layout, scale rules, units, and an optional reference image.
-We restrict the code to offline-safe libraries (e.g., \texttt{pillow}, \texttt{numpy}, \texttt{matplotlib}).
-LLMs (e.g., GPT, Gemini) draft the code; we run automatic tests and perform light edits before registering the generator.
-This path is fast and inexpensive, ideal for large-scale ablations. \item \textbf{3D physically based rendering.} We adapt Blender\footnote{https://www.blender.org/} assets, augment scenes with contextual objects, automate pointer manipulation, and render with calibrated cameras and realistic backgrounds.
-This process produces semantically consistent images and reduces the sim-to-real gap. \end{itemize}
+We provide two complementary back-ends under the same interface: \begin{itemize} \item \textbf{2D programmatic rendering.} A prompt template specifies instrument types and reading constraints, and prescribes the code interface and preferred libraries.
+LLMs then draft the code accordingly.
+We verify the code before registering the generator. \item \textbf{3D physical rendering.} We leverage existing Blender\footnote{https://www.blender.org/} assets and write code to randomize backgrounds, instrument readings (e.g., pointer angles, scale ranges) and camera pose to produce photorealistic images and narrow the sim-to-real gap.
+(See appendix for details) \end{itemize}